lnicola/blog/content/recovering-information-pdf-map.md

 +++
-title = "Recovering information from a PDF map" date = 2023-02-20
+title = "Recovering information from a PDF map" date = 2023-02-23
 +++
-This post is going to be about a question that recently came up in the GDAL Matrix room.
+This post is going to be about a question that recently came up in the [GDAL Matrix room](https://matrix.to/#/#gdal:osgeo.org).
 A user had a discrete heat map of noise levels in their town as a PDF, and wanted to extract some usable information out of it.
 Let's see if we can help them.